11 steps to tell your boss you can't work today

 Usually, storming out of a workplace during work hours is a sign that the person is dealing with something serious.
 So inform your workplace about your situation as soon as you can.

-Employers expect that every now and then, things will come up that will prevent their workers from showing up at work.
-Here are at least 5 reasons that should be respected by every boss.
+Employers expect that every now and then, things will come up that will prevent their workers from showing up at work or calling out of work.
+Here are common reasons that should be respected by every boss.

 - Family emergency

 - Car accident

 - Medical appointment

 - Dental emergency